What does a Neuropsychological Evaluation entail?

 -

-An Intake Form will be mailed to you and should be filled out and brought to the first appointment.
+An Intake Form will be sent via email.
 Intake forms provide information about current concerns and medical, developmental, and social history.
+The intake will be reviewed during the clinical interview.

 -

-The Interview is typically one hour long.
-The purpose of the Interview is to gather a complete history and determine current concerns.
+The clinical Interview is typically one hour long.
+The purpose of the clinical Interview is to gather a complete history and determine current concerns.

 -

-The Evaluation will consist of pencil and paper tests, questionnaires, and some work on a computer.
-A comprehensive evaluation will take several hours over the course of at least 2 days.
+The Evaluation will The evaluation will incorporate state-of-the-art assessment tools, including a comprehensive evaluation will take several hours over the course of at least 2 days.

 -

-The Written Report will be available approximately 2 weeks after the last testing session.
+The written report, which includes tests conducted in virtual reality, will be available approximately 2 weeks after the last testing session.

 -